-During the automated checking process, your personal details on the prescription or dental form (including first name, surname, date of birth, first line of address and postcode) will be checked against our records using ‘matching’ criteria.
+During the automated checking process, your personal details on the prescription or dental form will be checked against our records using ‘matching’ criteria.
+These personal details include:

 Where they do not match our database, a Penalty Charge Notice will be issued.

-You can reduce the risk of getting sent a Penalty Charge Notice by keeping your personal details at your GP surgery, dental practice, benefits organisations and the NHSBSA, up to date.
+You can reduce the risk of getting sent a Penalty Charge Notice by keeping your personal details up to date with us, your GP surgery, dental practice and benefits organisations.

 After a Penalty Charge Notice has been issued

-If you can show us that there has been a mistake (you were exempt from NHS prescription or NHS dental charges at the time), the Penalty Charge Notice will be cancelled.
+If you can show us that there has been a mistake and you were exempt from NHS prescription or NHS dental charges at the time, the Penalty Charge Notice will be cancelled.